fwtan/who_where/README.md

     This will populate the `$COMP_ROOT/data` folder with `coco`, `pretrained`, and `testset`.

-4. Download the COCO 2014 val split and annotations if you have not done so
+4. Download the COCO 2014 validation set and the annotations if you have not done so
     ```Shell
     cd $COMP_ROOT/tools
     ./fetch_coco.sh